 Wes’ accomplishments have earned him national recognition.
 Barron’s has named him one of America’s top 1,200 Financial Advisors each year since 2014.
 In 2019, 2020, and 2021 Barron’s also named him a top 100 Independent Financial Advisor in America.
 In 2022, Forbes listed him as a Best-In-State Wealth Advisor and he was placed on the Investopedia 100, an index of the country’s most influential financial advisors.

-Wes holds a degree in economics from the University of North Carolina, Chapel Hill.
-He lives in Atlanta with his wife and four sons and loves spending time with his family, coaching lacrosse, and playing golf and tennis.
+Before joining CIA, Wes worked for UBS Financial Services in its Atlanta office.
+He holds a degree in economics from the University of North Carolina, Chapel Hill.
+He lives in Atlanta with his wife and their four boys.
+His core pursuits are golfing and coaching his boys’ lacrosse teams.

 All investments involve risks, including possible loss of principal.
 Stock prices fluctuate, sometimes rapidly and dramatically, due to factors affecting individual companies, particular industries or sectors, or general market conditions.
 For stocks paying dividends, dividends are not guaranteed, and can increase, decrease, or be totally eliminated without notice.
 Fixed-income securities involve interest rate, credit, inflation, and reinvestment risks; and possible loss of principal.
 As interest rates rise, the value of fixed-income securities falls.